echohermion/customization_pattern_checker/README.md

 The checker is based on **python3**.

 ## HowTo
-Given the filepath for one custom contract and one template contract:
+Given the filepaths for one custom contract and one template contract(The input order is fixed):
 ```
 #> pip install -r requirement.txt
 #> python init.py custom_contract_path template_contract_path
 ```
-Then the checker output the result of the occurrences of each customization pattern in the following format:
+Then the checker will output the result of the occurrences of each customization pattern in the following format:
 ```
 {"add_clause": 0,
  "add_var": 0,